 Swarthmore is committed to becoming a Zero Waste campus, diverting waste from the nearby incinerator through upstream waste reduction as well as composting and recycling.
 Since 2016, we have undertaken a substantial effort to increase our reduction and diversion efforts, overseen by the multi-departmental Zero Waste Working Group.
 Each year, students in the President’s Sustainability Research Fellowship program and Green Advisor program contribute to this work.
 Learn more about Swarthmore’s zero waste efforts here.

 - Sustainable Building

 Swarthmore is committed to building and operating innovative, sustainable, and healthy spaces to learn, work, and live.
 In 2015, the College published the Environmental Sustainability Framework, which organizes and codifies specific sustainability goals for the landscape, buildings, and operations on campus.
-In 2020, Swarthmore committed to achieving carbon neutrality by 2035 through the Roadmap to Zero Carbon, which charts a transformative path to efficient and clean energy on campus.
+In 2020, Swarthmore committed to achieving carbon neutrality by 2035 through To Zero By Thirty-Five which charts a transformative path to efficient and clean energy on campus.